User Experience is now part of the SAP EarlyWatch Alert Dashboard

-Highly requested and now delivered: In the SAP EarlyWatch Alert Dashboard, that is accessible via the SAP ONE Support Launchpad, there are now seven new User Experience (UX) charts available which provide you with an overview of your Fiori success metrics.
+Highly requested and now delivered: In the SAP EarlyWatch Alert Dashboard, that is accessible via SAP for Me, there are now seven new User Experience (UX) charts available which provide you with an overview of your Fiori success metrics.
 In this article I would like to run you through the new content and explain the diagrams briefly.

 Please note: If you can’t see the User Experience section at all that could mean that for the monitored system no OData traffic has been detected.
 If you miss some of the charts could indicate that the minimum system requirements are not met.
 Please refer to SAP note 2939430.

 Within the Dashboard are two help sources available: The Web Assistant, which you can enable via the question mark button in the Launchpad header bar, shows help content as an overlay on top of the application and the [ i ]-icons on the right upper corner of each chart, that leads you to the diagram’s KPI catalog.